 In the early days of online dating, it was relatively easy to shut down communication with someone you weren’t interested in.
 You simply rejected the match or message, and that was the end of it.

-Without a full name or other identifying information, spurned online daters had to work hard to track down their rejecters on other platforms.
-However, in 2015, Tinder rolled out a new feature that allowed users to display Instagram photos on their profiles, and suddenly, everything changed.
+But in 2015, Tinder rolled out a new feature that allowed users to display Instagram photos on their profiles, and suddenly, everything changed.
 The era of tindstagramming was born.

 Since then, creepers and curious singles alike were just a screenshot away from saving a user’s Instagram handle and looking up their matches (or non-matches) on the popular social media platform.
-This behavior is aptly known as Tindstagramming, and depending on how you look at it, it can be an absolute nightmare—or it might save you from one.
+Depending on how you look at it, it can be an absolute nightmare—or it might save you from one.

 What is Tindstagramming?